alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 8. The gateway returns the business response to the client.

 In this entire process, the gateway uses the token authentication mechanism to realize the ability of users to use their own user system to authorize their API.
-Next, we will introduce the structured token Json Web Token (JWT) used by the gateway to implement token authentication.
+Next, we will introduce the structured token JSON Web Token (JWT) used by the gateway to implement token authentication.

 ### 1.3 JWT

 #### 1.3.1 Introduction

-Json Web Token (JWT) is an open standard RFC7519 based on JSON for executing a type of claim to pass between network applications.
+JSON Web Token (JWT) is an open standard RFC7519 based on JSON for executing a type of claim to pass between network applications.
 JWT can generally be used as an independent identity verification token, which can contain user identification, user roles, and permissions information, making it easier to obtain resources from the resource server, and can also add some other necessary declarative information for other business logic, especially suitable for the login scenario of distributed sites.

 #### 1.3.2 Composition of JWT